 - Allow motorists to bypass Sydney Airport traffic

-- Contribute to a more accessible, more liveable and productive Greater Sydney.
+- Contribute to a more accessible, more livable and productive Greater Sydney.

-This congestion-busting project will deliver major travel time savings including:
+This project will deliver major travel time savings including:

 |F6 Extension Stage 1||Travel Time savings|